-Our charter requires our independent directors to review our investment policies at least annually to determine that the policies we are following are in the best interest of our stockholders.
-These policies may change over time.
+Our investment policies may change over time.
 The methods of implementing our investment policies may also vary, as new investment techniques are developed.
 Our investment policies, including the Strategic Plan, the methods for implementing them, and our other objectives, policies and procedures may be altered by a majority of the directors (which must include a majority of the independent directors), without the approval of our stockholders.
 As a result, the nature of our stockholders' investment could change without their consent.
 A change in our investment strategy may, among other things, increase our exposure to interest rate risk, default risk and commercial real property market fluctuations, all of which could materially adversely affect our ability to achieve our investment objectives.

-We may not be able to successfully implement the Strategic Plan adopted by our board of directors on February 11, 2019.
+We may not be able to successfully implement the Strategic Plan.

-As part of the Strategic Plan, we sold 12 properties during the year ended December 31, 2019 and three additional properties in January 2020.
-There is no assurance that we will be able to redeploy the proceeds from the properties sold to acquire suitable investments on financially attractive terms, if at all, or that we will be able to sell any additional assets at acceptable prices.
-We also expect to evaluate the redevelopment of certain of our assets as part of the Strategic Plan.
-As described herein, redeveloping assets presents additional uncertainties including, among other things, the cost to redevelop and the amount and timing of returns generated by redevelopment.
+As part of the Strategic Plan, we sold 12 properties during the year ended December 31, 2019 and three additional properties in January 2020 and used the proceeds to pay down the Company's revolving credit facility.
+There is no assurance that we will be able to redeploy proceeds from properties sold to acquire suitable investments on financially attractive terms, if at all, or that we will be able to sell any additional assets at acceptable prices.
+In addition to selling and buying properties, we also expect to evaluate the redevelopment of certain of our assets as part of the Strategic Plan.
+As described in a separate risk factor herein, redeveloping assets presents additional uncertainties including, among other things, the cost to redevelop and the amount and timing of returns generated by redevelopment.
 There can be no assurance that we will be able to successfully implement the Strategic Plan or that the execution of the Strategic Plan will positively impact the value of our common stock.
-We have not sold or purchased any properties since the onset of the COVID-19 pandemic, and the adverse effects of the COVID-19 pandemic on the economy and the retail commercial real estate market likely will continue to delay any material asset purchases or sales, and no liquidity event is likely until these adverse effects have subsided.
-The Strategic Plan may evolve or change over time, particularly in light of the COVID-19 pandemic, and there is no assurance we will be able to successfully achieve our board's objectives under the Strategic Plan, including making strategic sales or purchases of properties or listing our common stock, within the timeframe we expected or would prefer or at all.
+We have not sold or purchased any properties since the onset of the COVID-19 pandemic, and the adverse effects of the COVID-19 pandemic on the economy and the retail commercial real estate market could continue to delay any material asset purchases or sales, and no liquidity event is likely until these adverse effects have subsided.
+We cannot provide any assurance that we will be able to sell properties, issue new securities or borrow to raise capital when we would like, for example, to increase the proportion of grocery-anchored or shadow-anchored properties or increase the size of our portfolio of properties, or under terms that would be acceptable to us considering factors such as the anticipated use of the proceeds.
+The Strategic Plan may evolve or change over time, particularly in light of the COVID-19 pandemic, and there is no assurance we will be able to successfully achieve our board's objectives under the Strategic Plan, including making strategic sales or purchases of properties or listing our common stock, within the timeframe we expect or would prefer or at all.
+The timing of the execution of the Strategic Plan has already extended beyond our original expectations and cannot be predicted with certainty.